-In 2015, the credit union harmonized its dividend policy for all five series of Class I Investment Shares to pay a dividend rate the greater of 4.00% or a rate that exceeds by 1.25% the simple average of the yields on the monthly series of the Government of Canada five-year bonds during the fiscal years ending on or before December 31, 2020.
-For fiscal years ending after that date, the rate will be equal to or greater than the rate which exceeds by 1.25% the simple average of the yield on the monthly series of the Government of Canada five-year bonds during the fiscal year.
-In 2020, Libro declared a dividend of 4.00% [4.00% in 2019].
+The credit union harmonized its dividend policy for all five series of Class I Investment Shares to pay a dividend rate equal to or greater than the rate which exceeds by 1.25% the simple average of the yield on the monthly series of the Government of Canada five-year bonds during the fiscal year ending December 31, 2021 or after.
+In 2021, Libro declared a dividend of 3.50% [4.00% in 2020].

-December 31, 2020 [in thousands of dollars except as noted or per share]
+Notes to the Financial Statements December 31, 2021 [in thousands of dollars except as noted or per share]